The Italian start-up Credimi offers the largest digital platform for invoice financing and digital loans in continental Europe.

-Well our business model is different from most competitors, due to our proprietary risk evaluation technology (which is almost fully-automated) on the one hand.
-And on the other, the fact that Credimi has been authorized to lend from its own balance sheet.
+Well, our business model is different from most competitors, due to our proprietary risk evaluation technology (which is almost fully-automated), on the one hand.
+And on the other, due to the fact that Credimi has been authorized to lend from its own balance sheet.
 Which means it can approve loans to companies in real time.

 Who is the Credimi customer?